funkyOne/fortyTwo.Docs/Files.md

 For example if your entity is supposed to have a screenshot, name your screenshot as `screenshot` when upoading and use this name when you need to pick out the screenshot from the entity files.

 Soon we will add `tags` functionality to files.
-So it will be easier to store and get multiple files of same "type" within entity (or in global scope).
+So it will be easier to store and get multiple files of same "type" within an entity (or in global scope).
-(ie. if entity can have more than one screenshots - get all entity files with tag `screenshot`)
+(ie. if an entity can have multiple screenshots - get all entity screenshots by tag `screenshot`)

 It's important to specify correct `Content-Type` also, it will be used by file storage to serve the uploaded file.